Novelty song: 1970s–2000s

 Chuck Berry's "My Ding-a-Ling" reached #1 on the Billboard Hot 100 in 1972, and Ray Stevens, known for such novelty hits as "Ahab the Arab", "Gitarzan", and "Mississippi Squirrel Revival", had a #1 hit with "The Streak" in 1974.
 Comedy act Cheech & Chong recorded a number of musical bits that can be classified as novelty songs, including "Basketball Jones"(1973) and "Earache My Eye" (1974).
 Warren Zevon's lone chart hit was the novelty number "Werewolves of London".
 Other novelty songs in the '70s are Jimmy Castor Bunch "King Kong"(1975), Rick Dees' "Disco Duck" (1976) and The Fools' "Psycho Chicken" (1978).
 "Weird Al" Yankovic would emerge as one of the most prolific parody acts of all time in the 1980s, with a career that would span four decades; he would join Cliff Richard in being one of the few acts to have at least one top-40 hit in the U.S. in four consecutive decades (1950s through the 1980s for Richard, 1980s to 2010s for Yankovic).

+In the United Kingdom, the novelty country genre Scrumpy and Western became a brief fad in the 1970s.
+Sheb Wooley's parody "D.I.V.O.R.C.E." (a spoof of the Tammy Wynette song of the same name that Wooley had recorded under his "Ben Colder" persona) reached number one in 1975 with Billy Connolly's cover of it; a year later, "The Combine Harvester" (a spoof of Melanie's "Brand New Key") became a number-one hit for Brendan Grace in Ireland and The Wurzels in the UK.

-Randy Brooks wrote a Christmas novelty song and it was originally recorded by then husband-wife recording duo Elmo Shropshire and his wife Patsy in 1979, called "Grandma Got Run Over by a Reindeer".
-It tells the tragic-comic story of a family grandmother who meets her end on Christmas Eve.
+Randy Brooks wrote a Christmas novelty song and it was originally recorded by the duo Elmo Shropshire and his then-wife Patsy in 1979, called "Grandma Got Run Over by a Reindeer".
+It tells the tragic-comic story of a family grandmother (loosely based on Brooks's uncle Foster Brooks) who meets her end on Christmas Eve.
 After having drunk too much eggnog and forgetting to take her medicine, she staggers out of her family's house late Christmas Eve, is run over by Santa Claus' entourage, and found trampled at the scene the next morning.
 It has become a staple of Christmas music playlists on American radio since its original release.

 An underground novelty music scene began to emerge in the 1960s, beginning with the homosexually themed songs of Camp Records and the racist humor of Johnny Rebel, then in the 1970s and 1980s with X-rated albums by David Allan Coe and Clarence "Blowfly" Reid.